 Julie Bogart talks about “schooling from behind,” and this is kind of the same thing.
-I’m able to recognize easier when the kids are using academic skills and simply record that.
+I’m able to recognize easier when the kids are practicing academic skills in a play context and simply record that.
 It doesn’t have to push the rest of my spreasheet out of order or anything.
 I can simply write down what we did that day, even if what we did was a spur-of-the-moment afternoon hike and not on “the plan” at all.

 Of course I could (and did) do this on my spreadsheet as well, but in the bullet journal, I don’t have a need to categorize things by subject area.
 I simply write down the thing we did that “counts for school.”
 That’s it.
 Done.